Bielbas/Bielbas/README.md

 I am a student deeply passionate about data analysis and machine learning. <br>
 Every day, I delve into topics such as data processing, statistics, <br>
 visualization, and building machine learning models.<br> <br>
-I am eager to start my journey in the world of data and secure my first role, <br>
-as a Data Analyst, Data Scientist, or ML Scientist. <br>
 Let’s connect so you can see how deeply I commit to the work I do.

 ## Tech Stack